dynamic-R/aubergine/README.md

 ### Installation on older versions of R

-**R** installation from Github is sometimes strict, if installation is done on an older version, but some packages were created on a newer version, e.g. installation of **learnr** built on **R** 4.0.5  on an older **R** version, e.g. 4.0.4.
+Package installation from Github is sometimes strict, if installation is done on an older **R** version, but some packages were created with a newer version, e.g. installation of **learnr** built on **R** 4.0.5  on an older **R** version, e.g. 4.0.4.

 If installation fails under such circumstances, use the following